carmilso/tracer-debug/README.md

 This program is basically a wrapper for [tracer](https://www.npmjs.com/package/tracer), a logging library for node.js.

 With `tracer-debug` all output can be conveniently hidden at will, e.g. when running in production environments.
-For instance, you can choose to display output when `NODE_ENV` is different from `production`.
+For instance, you can choose to display output when `NODE_ENV` is set and is different from `production` (default behavior).

 Different configuration options are available, although you'll be (hopefully) ok with the default ones: